MITLibraries/dspace-api-python-scripts/README.md

 Creates a 'completeValueLists' folder and for all keys used in the specified community, extracts all values for a particular key to a CSV with item IDs.
 It also creates a 'uniqueValueLists' folder, that writes a CSV file for each key with all unique values and a count of how many times the value appears.

 #### [getFacultyNamesFromETDs.py](getFacultyNamesFromETDs.py)
+Based on user input, extracts all values from 'dc.contributor.advisor' and 'dc.contributor.committeeMember' fields from items in collections in the specified community.

 #### [getGlobalLanguageValues.py](getGlobalLanguageValues.py)
 Extracts all unique language values used by metadata entries in the repository to a CSV file.